MenteMagica/Robuxfy/README.md

 If these variables are not present, regular CRUD endpoints keep working, but the `/api/users/:id/picture` route returns a 500 error explaining which variables are missing.

+The repository ships with a single set of database scripts in `DB/sql` that create the `db_robuxfy` schema, tables, foreign keys, indexes, and stored procedures expected by the API helpers.
+Run the scripts in numerical order to provision a fresh database.

 ### Picture upload helper

 Endpoint: `POST /api/users/:id/picture`